SAFE-Stack/SAFE-template/README.md

 * [Fable](http://fable.io/)
 * [Elmish](https://fable-elmish.github.io/elmish/)

 The template does not include any Azure / other Cloud integration.
-Refer to [SAFE-Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) to see an example of deploying to Azure.
+Refer to [SAFE-Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) to see an example of deploying to Azure and for more details about this stack.

 ## Prerequisites